-If you're reading this article it's probably because you want to improve your email marketing practices, or you might have received a warning or account suspension for receiving excessively low open rates and / or high bounce, unsubscribe or complaint rates.
+If you're reading this article it's probably because you want to improve your email marketing practices.

 This article contains some general compliance tips to help you improve your open rates and reduce your bounces, unsubscribes and complaints.

 If you only do one thing, implementing a double opt-in process is the most effective way to improve your email marketing results.

 Setting up a double opt-in process is beneficial for several reasons:

 - Subscribers confirm their email address is valid, which rules out typo's when subscribing as well as people signing up others (who might not want to receive your emails)

 - When subscribers confirm their subscription, they are actively confirming that they want to receive your emails